dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeScheduleCount()`

-Checks that schedule events count is exactly as specified:
+Check that schedule events count equals to the specified:

 ```php
 $this->seeScheduleCount(3);